Ehsan328/warehousing-program/README.md

 # porogram is in there https://drive.google.com/file/d/1h5llAcqE5qrJDxJ-WwPtauyIDIeewjjf/view?usp=drive_link

-# run the exe file in dist folder
+# extract file in drive C and program is in dist folder

+# informations will save into a word file (inventory and history)